 - Author: Mona Ghobadi

-- Keywords: Solar energy, Energy
+- Keywords: Solar energy, Power and renewables

 BERKELEY, California, U.S. - 28 May 2018 - DNV GL, the world’s largest resource of independent energy experts and certification body, today published its fourth annual PV Module Reliability Scorecard report, the most complete publicly available comparison of PV module reliability test results.